 The fair value of property was determined by external, independent property valuers, having appropriate recognised professional qualifications and recent experience in the location and category of the property being valued.
-The management perform a valuation in 2021 and no valuation in 2022 since there were no changes in the current state of the property compared to prior year.
+The management performs valuations every reporting period.

 The fair value measurement for the properties has been categorised as a Level 3 fair value based on the inputs to the valuation technique used.